Retrospective Tools

 Summary

-Ludi leads on ease of use, retro toolkit, fun factor, integrations and enterprise-grade.
+Ludi leads on retro toolkit, fun factor, integrations and enterprise-grade.
 RetroTeam leads on value and AI & insights.

 Scores compared